|

 in Chart mode only), all channels are scanned sequentially and continually

-available, and differences in the number of averaged readings between channels
+appear, and differences in the number of averaged readings between channels

 are not possible.
 This mode provides a more continuous sampling of